What should you ask your doctor about non-small cell lung cancer?

 - What type of follow-up will I need after treatment?

 Along with these sample questions, be sure to write down some of your own.
 For instance, you might want more information about recovery times so you can plan your work or activity schedule.
-Or you may want to ask about second opinions or about clinical trials for which you may qualify.
+Or you may want to ask about getting a second opinion or about clinical trials for which you may qualify.
 You can find more information about communicating with your health care team in our document Talking With Your Doctor.